ksullivan-dev/pokedex/README.md

 I went back and forth between parsing the responses at the component level or the store level.
 I ultimately settled on the component level.
 However, I don't think this was the best choice.
 During testing, I would intermittently receive a warning that the `SerializableStateInvariantMiddleware` took too long.
 The message said that this could happen if the state or actions are very large but was only an issue in development.
 It's likely that I should parse the response(s) and only return the necessary information when storing them in state as opposed to dumping the entire response(s) in there.
 In the interest of time, I'm leaving this as is but wanted to call it out.

 The api handler is overly complicated.
 I've used Nuxt quite a bit lately and I really like their useFetch composable (hook equivalent).
 It allows inconsistent responses to be formatted in an expected way.
 I set this up before implementing the Redux thunk.
 I left as is but ended up re-throwing the 'error' to satisfy the `rejected` action of the Thunk.

-**Re: concurrent environment:** Candidly, I'm not totally sure I understand the request.
-If you want multiple users to use this, it can be deployed to any static host and likely cached at the host level for performance.
-If the ask is to deploy this to multiple platforms (mobile/native + desktop + browser), I'm not sure what all would need to be done.
-If I remember correctly, you use Capacitor and a quick glance at their docs makes it look 'relatively' straightforward.
-If the ask is something else, I'd need more info.